siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-securing-smart-cities-cybersecurity-challenges-in-urban-infrastructure.md

-In this blog post, we’ll explore the cybersecurity challenges that smart cities face, the potential risks to urban infrastructure, and the strategies needed to secure these digital urban ecosystems.
+In this article, we’ll explore the cybersecurity challenges that smart cities face, the potential risks to urban infrastructure, and the strategies needed to secure these digital urban ecosystems.
 ## What Is a Smart City?